rorp/rebalance-eclair/README.md

                         If set, only consider rebalance transactions that cost up to the given number of satoshis per 1M satoshis sent.
+  --dry-run             Try to find a suitable route, but don't send any funds
 ```

 ## Contributing